Urbanrunic/bbnotes/README.md

 If you get stuck on one, try moving on to another.

-1. Do not animate the same note in and out when you click to fetch notes
+1. Do not animate the same note in and out when you click to fetch notes X
-2. Prevent editing an individual note from updating that note's title in the notes list
+2. Prevent editing an individual note from updating that note's title in the notes list ?
 3. Prevent submission of an empty title/text note.
-You can do this with the Browser's built-in validation, but try to use Anglular's [very nice built-in form validation](https://docs.angularjs.org/guide/forms)
+You can do this with the Browser's built-in validation, but try to use Anglular's [very nice built-in form validation](https://docs.angularjs.org/guide/forms) X
 4. When you finish editing or adding a note (i.e. it is saved to the server), redirect to the notes list.
  You can see how the Edit controller redirects when you try to view a note that does not exist.
+X
 5. Use a directive to display the navigation bar
 6. Add a service that displays the current page you are viewing (outside of the main ui-view).
 You can use